Introduction to the Guild Safety

 This is the first Shop Safety class and is required for every Guild member regardless of skill level.
 It is required to take other Shop classes or participate in the Community Projects groups.
 It will also set you up to take the follow-up classes to obtain your Shop card.

-This Intro to the Guild Safety class (formerly known as the Safety and Orientation) class is about 2-1/2 hours.
+This Intro to the Guild Safety class is about 3-1/2 hours.
 For those with little or no woodworking experience, this class is especially for you.

 Included in the class is a tour of the Guild Shop, explaining all the stationary tools and their function.